ELEC

 2000s

-June 08‚ 2000– A special investigative panel that includes future ELEC Commissioner Walter Timpone‚ a former Assistant US Attorney‚ is critical of a $500 million state motor vehicle inspection contract with Parsons Infrastructure and Technology Group.
-37 Parsons and affiliated groups had provided more than $500‚000 in contributions to New Jersey candidates and Committees‚ according to the State Commission of Investigation.
-38 The Parsons project is cited by legislative sponsors as a key impetus behind efforts to enact “pay–to–play” restrictions on public contractors.
+June 8‚ 2000– A special investigative panel that includes future ELEC Commissioner Walter F. Timpone‚ a former Assistant US Attorney‚ is critical of a $500 million state motor vehicle inspection contract with Parsons Infrastructure and Technology Group.43 Parsons and affiliated groups had provided more than $500‚000 in contributions to New Jersey candidates and Committees‚ according to the State Commission of Investigation.44 The Parsons project is cited by legislative sponsors as a key impetus behind efforts to enact “pay-to-play” restrictions on public contractors.

 March 27‚ 2002– President George W. Bush enacts the so-called McCain-Feingold law that seeks to eliminate “soft money” contributions to national parties and prohibits use of corporate or union funds for issue-oriented radio and television ads before federal elections.

-November 04‚ 2003– The battle over the fourth legislative district race costs the two state parties more than $6.1 million‚ making it the most expensive legislative showdown ever.
+November 4‚ 2003– The battle over the fourth legislative district race costs the two state parties more than $6.1 million.
+It remains the second most expensive legislative showdown ever in inflation adjusted dollars.
 The campaign cost more than the 1985 gubernatorial general election.

 December 10‚ 2003– In McConnell v.
 FEC‚ the U.S. Supreme Court‚ in a 5-4 vote‚ upholds key aspects of the McCain-Feingold law.